Nick Foot

-Nick Foot is an Australian rules football Umpire currently officiating in the Australian Football League (AFL).
-He was selected in to officiate the 2024 AFL Grand Final in his Grand Final debut.
-Along with his role as an AFL umpire, he is currently employed by Sportsbet.
+Nicholas Foot is an Australian rules football umpire currently officiating in the Australian Football League (AFL).
+He was selected to officiate the 2024 AFL Grand Final in his grand final debut.

 Umpiring career

 Foot began umpiring as a 13-year-old.

-In 2010, Nick won the AFL/Australian Sports Commission All Australian Umpire.
-As the winner of this award he travelled with the Australian Under 18 squad to officiate their games in Italy, Turkey and the United Kingdom.
-The highlight of the trip was the game against the European Under 18 team.
-Nick also attended the ANZAC Day service at Gallipoli, Turkey.
+In 2010, he won the AFL/Australian Sports Commission All-Australian Umpire award.
+As the winner of this award, he travelled with the Australian Under-18 squad to officiate their games in Italy, Turkey and the United Kingdom.

-In 2010, after the trip, Nick realised that he needed to work harder to continue on track to the AFL.
-He started to increase his training regime.
-To make the AFL panel, his coach needed to video the game and send it to Melbourne, where the AFL umpiring department would decide if he was good enough to make the cut.

-He followed up his 2009 grand final appearance with appointments to the 2010 and 2011 Tasmanian State League grand finals.
+Foot followed up his 2009 grand final appearance with appointments to the 2010 and 2011 Tasmanian State League grand finals.
 He spent 2011 as an AFL rookie umpire, officiating in matches in the NAB Cup.
-In 2012 he was elevated to the full AFL list.
-Foot was selected to umpire his first AFL Grand Final, making his debut in the 2024 Toyota AFL Premiership Grand Final as a field umpire.
+In 2012, he was elevated to the full AFL list.
+Foot was selected to umpire his first AFL grand final in 2024 as a field umpire.